albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Weather_prediction/Azure_maps.md

 ## Enter Device Location via Cloud Property

-> For this workshop, the location will be hard coded, but in a real world app this would be set against each device, either by using GPS on the device, or set by the end user via a Cloud Property.
+> For this workshop, the location can be either hard coded, or set against each device by using GPS on the device, or set by the end user via a Cloud Property.
 You can read more on Cloud Properties in the [Azure IoT Central docs](https://docs.microsoft.com/azure/iot-central/core/howto-set-up-template?WT.mc_id=agrohack-github-jabenn#add-cloud-properties).

 ## Find Location via GPS

-### Create an Azure Maps instance

-Azure Maps resources can be created using the Azure Portal or the Azure CLI
+Include instructions

-#### Create an Azure Maps instance using the Azure Portal
+## Create an Azure Maps instance using the Azure Portal

 1. Open the [Azure Portal](https://portal.azure.com/?WT.mc_id=agrohack-github-jabenn)